Festival

 DROGA DŌ tells a powerful story of cooperation beyond borders.
 Without Jan Zwartendijk, there would be no idea for transit visas to Curacao, without Tadeusz Romer refugee ships could have been sent back from Japan, and without Chiune Sugihara’s civil courage and engagement, all hope would be lost right at his front door in Kaunas Vaižganto Street.
 Three diplomats from the Netherlands, Poland and Japan decided to act decently and humanely, not knowing, if their actions would be enough.
 They chose not to be indifferent.
 Facing brutal wars, approaching climate catastrophy and dealing with the migration crisis, it seems clear that there is no single hero who could solve problems exceeding borders, ethnicities, and religions.
 We seem to need cooperation like never before.

 Sound does not need any interpreter, historian, or anthropologist to thrive.
-Therefore, the refugee route connecting Poland, Lithuania, Japan, and Israel will be reflected in a series of classical chamber music concerts held in Warsaw, Kaunas, Tsuruga, and Tel Aviv.
-To bring together different perspectives and sensibilities, both culturally and artistically, the project will feature composers and musicians from all four countries involved in the project.
+Therefore, the refugee route connecting Poland, Lithuania, and Japan is reflected in a series of chamber music concerts held in Warsaw, Kaunas, Tsuruga, and Tokyo.
+To bring together different perspectives and sensibilities, both culturally and artistically, the project will feature composers and musicians from all countries involved in the project.

 In the oto foundation, we successfully design classical music immersive concerts, thanks to many years of experience in programming the WarszeMuzik festival held in the backyards of the former Warsaw ghetto area.
-For 9 years now, we have been telling stories of a phantom city buried under gleaming skyscrapers.
+For 10 years now, we have been telling stories of a phantom city buried under gleaming skyscrapers.
 We intervene with chamber music programs focused on the city’s cross-cultural history, avoid extensive publicity, and focus on collaboration with local communities.
-Over the years, we succeeded in transforming a small, private initiative into a chamber music site-specific concept festival with composers’ residencies and an outreach to thousands of concert audiences and online viewers.
-WarszeMuzik is one of Poland’s most innovative classical music festivals, raising awareness delicately and subtly.
-Drawing from the WarszeMuzik experience, let’s follow together the unknown route of Polish and European Jews saved by Chiune Sugihara - first by discovering “motes of humanity”, and then by listening to music that tells stories of remembrance and hope.
+Over the years, we succeeded in transforming a small, private initiative into a chamber music site-specific concept festival with composers’ residencies and an outreach to thousands of concert audiences.
+Drawing from the WarszeMuzik experience, we follow together the unknown route of Polish and European Jews saved by Chiune Sugihara by listening to music that tells stories of remembrance and hope.

 Ania Karpowicz